 Sandy Lake and the Sackville River area are under intense development pressure.
-Over six hundred acres west of Sandy and Marsh Lakes are slated for development.
+Over nine hundred acres west of Sandy and Marsh Lakes are slated for development.
 The Sandy Lake Conservation Association and the Sackville Rivers Association have been working together to advocate that these lands not be developed and that a collaborative process be established with HRM and stakeholders to explore alternative measures.

 Acquiring the land west of Sandy Lake is important because it: